Table of Contents

 Duncan written by Pat Alexander.
 Parody by John Shortis

-Malcolm Fraser Grazier, lyrics by Mungo MacCallum, sung to the tune of Nothing Could Be Finer Than To Be in Carolina in the Morning
+Malcolm Fraser Grazier, lyrics by Mungo MacCallum, (based on Nothing Could Be Finer Than To Be in Carolina in the Morning)What a Friend We Have in Malcolm, lyrics by Eric Bogle, (based on What a Friend we Have in Jesus)

 Woman written by John Lennon